janmohle/comparing_garch_models_risk_forecasting/README.md

-This is a repository for my bachelor thesis: Comparing Different GARCH Models with Respect to Financial Risk Forecasting
+This is a repository for my bachelor thesis: "Comparing Different GARCH Models with Respect to Financial Risk Forecasting"

+The written text of my thesis can be found in 00_text.pdf.

 Instructions how to run the code: